celsoendo/zipcode2015-holmes/README.md

 ## To use
 - Fork/Clone this repo onto your desktop
 - Open iOS-app/Holmes/Holmes.xcodeproj in XCode-7.1
-- Compile!
+- Compile away
-- Note: This App is optimized for iPhone 6! :)
+- Note: This App is optimized for iPhone 6 :)

 ##Team Members